 By Faye Martins

+What is Khechari Mudra and how can we practice this technique?
 A regular, proficient practice of Khechari Mudra is said to release the very elixir of life.
 The term “khechari” is derived from two Sanskrit roots that are translated as meaning “one who moves the sky.”
 In other words, an ardent practice of this tongue lock mudra will propel a devotee into a state of the universal awareness of God.
-As the tongue puts pressure on the soft palate in the middle indentation located on the roof of the mouth, a variety of sensitive glands are stimulated and are release tiny drops of ambrosial nectar.
+As the tongue puts pressure on the soft palate in the middle indentation located on the roof of the mouth, a variety of sensitive glands are stimulated and release tiny drops of ambrosial nectar.

 This nectar is known as amrita in Sanskrit.
 It is said to relieve all hunger and thirst in very advanced practitioners.
 For the rest of us, it clears the energetic pathways of the Sashumna Nadi and allows the awakened Kundalini Shakti energy to continue her ascension up through the seven chakras until she pierces the Crown Chakra where the devotee’s consciousness merges into God’s consciousness.
 A regular practice of this mudra will keep these energetic pathways clear and stabilize a practitioner’s consciousness in the higher chakras.